Our customers have been hired at: *Foot Note

 - City and ZIP code

-Write a professional summary or objective statement
+Include a professional summary

-“Skilled assistant attorney in private practice with more than five years of experience settling personal injury cases and litigating employment defense.
+Skilled assistant attorney in private practice with over 5 years of experience settling personal injury cases and litigating employment defense.
 Specializes in negotiating settlements quickly.
 Excels at using research and analysis to provide clients with optimal strategies for the best outcomes.
-Experienced in preparing discovery, writing case briefs and peacefully resolving negotiation conflicts.
+Experienced in preparing discovery, writing case briefs, and peacefully resolving negotiation conflicts.

-From there, you can put your CV sections in the order that best highlights your qualifications for the job, as long as you include skills, education and work experience.
+From there, you can put your CV sections in the order that best highlights your qualifications for the job, as long as you include skills, education, and work experience.

-Show off your relevant skills
+Showcase relevant skills

 - Communication